toolbox4minecraft/amidst/README.md

 What is the internet used for?
 -------------------

-* amidst v3.7 was the last version that used google analytics, so we do no longer track you
+* Amidst v3.7 was the last version that used google analytics, so we do no longer track you
-* amidst will check for updates on every start
+* Amidst will check for updates on every start
-* amidst will use web services provided by mojang, e.g. to
+* Amidst will use web services provided by mojang, e.g. to
   * display information about minecraft versions
   * display information about players like the name or the skin